-*supported the Roma, Ashkali and Egyptian community in Fushe Kosove/ Kosovo Polje, registering over 200 children for school, helping to ensure more than 60 children caught up with missed vaccinations, a clothing transfer to 230 families (more than 1500 individuals) and education (more than 120 kids attend our Saturday activities each week and others come to weekly dance and art classes).
-We also take children with special needs, along with their mothers, to physiotherapy sessions each week.
+*supported the Roma, Ashkali and Egyptian community in Fushe Kosove/ Kosovo Polje, registering over 300 children for school, helping to ensure more than 60 children caught up with missed vaccinations, a clothing transfer to around 1000 people each year and education (about 80 kids attend our Saturday activities each week and others come to weekly dance and art classes).
+We offer physiotherapy sessions each week to children with special needs, along with their mothers.
 You can meet one of the families we work with in my article for Prishtina Insight newspaper and read more about beginning teaching with kids from this community out of school at www.gettinggjelanetoschool.wordpress.com.

 *run an education support programme in Janjevo running a summer project to support kids into school, and continuing to help them with homework after school hours